Skip to main content

 • To add a user to the role:

-Alternatively, you can create the Role/User via the web UI
+Alternatively, you can create the role and user via the web UI:

 1. Log in to the cluster web UI.